Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

-Suppose $\ell_1 (\cdot), \ell_2 (\cdot)$ denote paths of Lagrangian subspaces $\ell_i: \mathcal{I} \to \Lambda (n)$, for some parameter interval $\mathcal{I}$.
+Suppose $\ell_1 (\cdot), \ell_2 (\cdot)$ denote continuous paths of Lagrangian subspaces $\ell_i: \mathcal{I} \to \Lambda (n)$, for some parameter interval $\mathcal{I}$.
 The Maslov index associated with these paths, which we will denote $\mas (\ell_1, \ell_2; \mathcal{I})$, is a count of the number of times the paths $\ell_1 (\cdot)$ and $\ell_2 (\cdot)$ intersect, counted with both multiplicity and direction.
-(In this setting, if we let $t_*$ denote the point of intersection (often referred to as a {\it conjugate point}), then multiplicity corresponds with the dimension of the intersection $\ell_1 (t_*) \cap \ell_2 (t_*)$; a precise definition of what we mean in this context by {\it direction} will be given in Section \ref{maslov_section}.)
-In some cases, the Lagrangian subspaces will be defined along some path in the $(\alpha,\beta)$-plane
+(In this setting, if we let $t_*$ denote the point of intersection (often referred to as a {\it crossing point}), then multiplicity corresponds with the dimension of the intersection $\ell_1 (t_*) \cap \ell_2 (t_*)$; a precise definition of what we mean in this context by {\it direction} will be given in Section \ref{maslov_section}.)